gtojty/OPtoS/readme.md

    * WORKDIREC: working directory of the code.
 Once the code is running, subfolders will be created here for storing results.
 This argument must be given;

-   * RUNMODE1 and LOG1: specify the runmode and log file name; If there are only RUNMODE1 and LOG1 specified, the created tasklist file will be tasklist\_LOG2.txt; if RUNMODE1, LOG1, RUNMODE2, LOG2 are all specified, the created tasklist file will be tasklist\_StoS\_OtoS.txt.
+   * RUNMODE1 and LOG1: specify the runmode and log file name; If there are only RUNMODE1 and LOG1 specified, the created tasklist file will be tasklist\_LOG2.txt; if RUNMODE1, LOG1, RUNMODE2, LOG2 are all specified, the created tasklist file will be tasklist\_StoS\_OtoS.txt or tasklist\_StoS\_PtoS.txt.

    * RUNMODE2 and LOG2: same as above, but they are used to specify the second msf.sh command.
 These two arguments are optional.